How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Starting the Windows XP VM

-After preparing the Windows XP virtual computer, you need to install Windows using the ISO image of the system.
+After preparing the Windows XP virtual computer, you need to install Windows using the system’s ISO image.
 After running the VM with the image file as the startup disk, when the setup wizard opens, you should install it as if installing the Windows platform on a real computer.

 Step 1